jullienl/HPE-Synergy-baremetal/readme.md

 ## Built and tested with

 The resources in this repository were tested with:
-- Ansible control node running on CentOS 8.2:
+- Ansible control node running on CentOS 8.2 VM:
   - Ansible 2.9.25 - Python 3.6.8 - python-hpOneView 6.30
   - Community.general 3.8.0
   - Community.windows 1.7.0